 - I love Facebook.
 It has helped me stay better connected to distant friends and family.
 Plus, I have made connections with people all over the world.

 - Skype, Facetime, and Zoom allow me to easily see and connect with others.
-These tools make it easy to visit with with our daughter, Katie, who has lived in Amsterdam for the last seven years.
+These tools make it easy to visit with our daughter, Katie, who has lived in Amsterdam for the last seven years.
 With little effort I can provide remote therapeutic counselling and deliver online presentations.

 - TedTalks provide cutting edge thinking and information.
 Webinars have opened the doors to economical and international learning.

 - Creative activities abound on platforms such as Canva, Pinterest, and of course, YouTube.
 I enjoy video-taping resilient strengthening messages.
 Please look at YouTube/woeToWow

 - The internet gives me a sense of competence.
 I no longer worry about not knowing.
 I can google it!

 - Lastly, I feel excited to share my discoveries and thoughts through blogging.

 The two cautions about engaging with Social Media are: